 Derek rolled his eyes as Garcia set his computer next to hers.

 Reid, who'd been sitting beside her, cleared his throat.
 "Here, Penelope.
 You should, um, augment more data on the correlation between depression and anxiety, further accentuating that there's little statistical corroboration that either directly commences the other.
 Aside from that, you're essay's quite good.
 I've inserted further suggestions and recommended reference material in the margins, and, um, checked for grammatical errors.
 Hope this, um, helps."

-Derek found that hard to believe considering he didn't even think the guy had been speaking English.
-But Garcia nodded like she understood every word, and took the stack of papers—which was covered from top to bottom in indecipherable red markings and barely legible handwriting—with a smile.
+Derek found that hard to believe.
+He didn't even think the guy had been speaking English.
+But Garcia nodded like she understood every word and took the stack of papers—which was covered top to bottom in indecipherable red markings and barely legible handwriting—with a smile.